 Or you can manually reinstall the TCP/IP protocol, to do this Type ncpa.cpl on Start menu search and press enter key to open Network Connections.
 Here Right-click your Active network adapter and select Properties.
-Now Click the Instal button, Select Protocol and click Add….
+Now Click the Instal button, Select Protocol, and click Add….

 Reset TCP/IP configuration

-First, open network connection window using ncpa.cpl command from start menu search, Then right click on the active network adapter and select Disable After a few secs Re-enable the Ethernet adapter.
+First, open the network connection window using ncpa.cpl command from start menu search, Then right click on the active network adapter and select Disable After a few secs Re-enable the Ethernet adapter.

 Now open the command prompt as administrator and perform Command